 About the Staten Island Ferry

-- Ferries run every 15 to 20 minutes during peak times and every 30 to 60 minutes during less popular times.
+- Ferries run every 15 to 20 minutes during peak times and every 30 minutes during less popular times.

 - No cars are allowed on the ferry.
 Bicycles are permitted.